How Do I?

 The applications for nominating a youth or adult for Volunteer of the Quarter are available by clicking here

 Information on water, sewer and stormwater utility bill payments can be found here.

 To access forms and information about planning your event in Keizer, please click here.

 You may purchase a personalized picket at the Big Toy playground through the Keizer Parks Foundation by clicking here.

 Emergencies should be reported by calling 9-1-1.
 If it is not an emergency, contact Dispatch at 503-390-2000.

-Clicking here will take you to our webpage that has all the information and forms you will need to reserve the amphitheatre.
+Clicking here will take you to our webpage that has all the information and forms you will need to reserve a park area or amphitheatre.